Undergraduate Course: Hellenistic Poetry (GREE10012)

 - demonstrate, by way of coursework and examination, a thorough knowledge of the content of the Hellenistic works read;

-- demonstrate, by way of coursework and examination, a good knowledge of the language and style of the three authors;
+- demonstrate, by way of coursework and examination, a good knowledge of the language and style of the works read;

 - demonstrate, by way of coursework and examination, a good understanding of the literary innovations, conventions and characteristics of Hellenistic poetry;